wp-plugins/easy-faqs/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy FAQs is a simple-to-use plugin for adding FAQs to your WordPress Theme, using a shortcode or a widget.
+Easy FAQs is a simple-to-use plugin for adding FAQs (Frequently Asked Questions) to your WordPress Theme, using a shortcode or a widget.

 == Description ==

-Easy FAQs is an easy-to-use plugin that allows users to add FAQs to the sidebar, as a widget, or to embed them into a Page or Post using the shortcode.
+Easy FAQs is an easy-to-use plugin that allows users to add FAQs (Frequently Asked Questions) to the sidebar, as a widget, or to embed them into a Page or Post using the shortcode.
 The Easy FAQs plugin also allows you to insert a list of all FAQs or output a Single FAQ.
 Easy FAQs allows you to include an image with each FAQ - this is a great feature for adding a photo of the FAQ author or other related imagery.

 = Easy FAQs is a great plugin for: =
 * Adding an FAQ to Your Sidebar